seanwhs/Plans/My-Tech-Stack.md

 ### Durable Execution Without Infrastructure Pain

 What makes Inngest a standout choice is that it delivers true workflow durability without forcing me to manage heavyweight distributed systems infrastructure.
 It handles step-level recovery, exponential backoff retries, rate limiting, concurrency control, and long-running schedules entirely on its own.
-And because everything is written in TypeScript, the developer experience remains tightly integrated with the rest of my codebase.
+Because everything is written in TypeScript, the developer experience remains tightly integrated with the rest of my codebase.

 ### The Asynchronous Nervous System

-Architecturally, I look at Inngest as the event nervous system of the application.

 | Layer | Responsibility |
 | --- | --- |